syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Appearance

-SfDataPager allows to customize the appearance of the datapager through [SfDataPagerTheme.SfDataPagerThemeData] property.
+SfDataPager allows to customize the appearance of the datapager using the `SfDataPagerThemeData` in `SfDataPagerTheme`.
+The `SfDataPager` should be wrapped inside the `SfDataPagerTheme`.

+Import the following class from the syncfusion_flutter_core package.

+{% tabs %}
+{% highlight Dart %}

+import 'package:syncfusion_flutter_core/theme.dart';

+{% endhighlight %}
+{% endtabs %}

+The following code example illustrates using `SfDataPagerThemeData` with the datapager control

 {% tabs %}
 {% highlight Dart %}